 Michigan hot dog is a delicious beef hot dog made by steaming the bun and adding ground beef and Michigan sauce (or meat sauce).
 They make the famous sauce using tomatoes, brown sugar, vinegar, and spices.

 Some people also add yellow mustard and onions.
 Onions are often placed above or under the beef.
 Another notable feature of this hot dog is that it does not contain cheese.
 You can find this delicacy in Plattsburgh, New York, or Quebec.
-It is not popular in Michigan at all.

-Although this variety is called “Italian hot dog,” it actually originated in the United States.
+Although this variety is called “Italian hot dog” it actually originated in the United States.
 You can find the authentic version in Jimmy Buff’s restaurant in New Jersey.

 To make an Italian hot dog, people deep fry the hot dog then put it in a pizza bread or Italian roll.
 Then they make it more flavorful by adding potatoes, bell peppers, and onions.
+Many restaurants in New Jersey use sausage, chicken, or hamburgers for the protein instead.

 3. Polish Boy